Blog

 Although new technologies offer extraordinary opportunities, they also present challenges that centers must address:

-Equity in access: Ensuring all students have equal access to technology requires:
+Ensuring that all students have equal access to technology requires:

 • Reliable connectivity for everyone